ooRexx/ooRexx/samples/windows/oodialog/examples/ReadMe.txt

     in ooRexx 4.0.0, including the .Image, .Imagelist classes, and the setImageList() method of the button class.

+    - publicRoutines_demo.rex

+    ooDialog contains a number of standard dialog and public routines.
+The standard dialogs and public routines are designed to be easy to use.
+    They allow a programmer to added simple graphical elements to a program without any detailed knowledge of the ooDialog framework.
+The publicRoutines_demo program demonstrates how to use these public routines.

+    - simpleFolderBrowse.rex

+    Demonstrates how to use the SimpleFolderBrowse class to allow the user to pick a folder.

+    - stopWatch.rex

+    An intersting implmentation of a stop watch in Rexx.

     - useTools.rex

     This example program shows how to use a dialog that is an "owned"